rms1000watt/degeneres/Readme.md

 - [x] Fix lexer to include `repeated`
 - [x] Move `data` to different dir
-- [] Identify if message is input & create inputP
+- [x] Identify if message is input & create inputP
-- [] Continue refactoring templates
+- [x] Continue refactoring templates
+- [] Check for `required` tag first then continue in order